Subaru Forester CVT Problems: What Owners Need to Know (2026)

 Real-World Towing Scenarios That Stress the Forester CVT

-• Pulling a loaded bike trailer over the Sonoma Coast hills -- sustained uphill grades at 45-55 mph with a 800-pound loaded trailer
+• Pulling a loaded trailer over the Sonoma Coast hills -- sustained grades add load and heat

 • Hauling supplies to a Lake Sonoma campsite -- highway driving followed by steep grades